How Warren Buffett Evaluates Stocks: Key Metrics to Consider

 Furthermore, while Buffett may avoid certain sectors or types of companies, you may find these align better with your investment strategy.
 The key is to understand and learn from Buffett’s principles, then adapt them to your unique situation.

-Investing, in its purest form, is about buying a piece of a business, not just a stock.
+Investing, in its purest form, is about owning a piece of a business, not just a stock.
 It’s about becoming part-owner of a company and sharing in its future success.
-So, invest in companies you believe in, companies you understand, and companies you’re comfortable owning for a long time.
+So, the question is not merely whether a company looks attractive on a screen.
+The question is whether the business is understandable, the economics are durable, the price is sensible, and the investor can stay rational when the market disagrees.
 As Buffett advises, “Buy a stock the way you would buy a house.
 Understand and like it such that you’d be content to own it in the absence of any market.”

 source: The Long-Term Investor on YouTube